-- Antihypertensive therapy should be strongly considered if systolic blood pressure readings average 140 mm Hg or higher in the presence of macrovascular target organ damage. (< 150 systolic for age 80+) - Patients who have had a stroke should be assessed for vascular disease risk factors and lifestyle management issues. - To decrease blood pressure, consider reducing sodium intake towards 2000 mg per day.
+- Antihypertensive therapy should be strongly considered if systolic blood pressure readings average 140 mm Hg or higher in the presence of macrovascular target organ damage. - Patients who have had a stroke should be assessed for vascular disease risk factors and lifestyle management issues. - To decrease blood pressure, consider reducing sodium intake towards 2000 mg per day.